majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab1.rst

 Lab – Configure Zone Synchronization
 -----------------------------------------

 Each NGINX instance in a cluster needs to be configured to listen and exchange data with other cluster members.
-We need to add the cluster configuration to the to level ``stream`` block
-(notice this is being cacatencated to the end of /etc/nginx/nginx.conf).
-NGINX Plus instances can exchange state data with all other members in a cluster, provided that the shared memory zone has the same name on all cluster members.
+Cluster configuration is performed in the ``stream`` context (note this command appends to ``/etc/nginx/nginx.conf``).

+.. note:: Execute these steps on the NGINX Plus Master Instance.

 .. code:: shell